Below is a list of commonly used terms related to Accessibility Services and accommodations at RRU:

 Accommodation of a Disability

 Any modification to the academic or physical environment made to provide the student equal opportunity to achieve education or access as those without the disability.
 The intent of an accommodation is to ameliorate the barrier(s) that the student’s disability creates.
 Accommodations do not compromise bona fide course requirements.
-Each student is required to provide timely medical documenation to accessibility services to be considered for Academic Accomodations.
+Each student is required to provide timely medical documentation to Accessibility Services to be considered for Academic Accommodations.

 A medical or psychological diagnosis of a condition.

 Latin term meaning “in good faith”.
 When used in the phrase “bona fide course requirement”, it means that the requirement is necessary for mastery of the course subject.